jeromeetienne/jsdoced.js/docs/why-using-jsdocedjs-as-a-cto/slides.md

 --

-### no Impact on your code base
+### No Impact on Your Code Base

-* you dont have to commit to jsdoced.js
+* You dont have to commit to jsdoced.js
-* you can easily add/remove jsdoced.js
+* You can easily add/remove jsdoced.js
-* it isn't like a new language
+* It isn't like a new language

 **jsdoced.js is painless to integrate**

 --

-# Why Using jsdoced.js ?
+## Why Using jsdoced.js ?

 --